MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/manage-task-sequences-to-automate-tasks.md

 ### Create a custom notification for high-risk deployments

    > [!NOTE]
-   > High-impact notifications are only displayed for OSD task sequences.
+   > High-impact notifications are only displayed for required OSD task sequences.
 They are not displayed for non-OSD/stand-alone task sequences.

 Use the following procedure to create a custom notification for high-impact deployments.